 Jolanda Neff's dramatic 2018 overall title win in La Bresse, France, was another iconic moment.
 Some intense racing in that decisive race saw the Swiss star clinch her third overall title in five years.

-2016 Olympic Champion Jenny Rissveds returned from episodes of mental ill health to secure a memorable win in Lenzerheide (Switzerland) in 2019.
-The Swede overcame a first-lap crash to reel in a lead group including Neff and Pauline Ferrand-Prévot (FRA) and solo to the line.
+2016 Olympic Champion Jenny Rissveds returned after an absence from competition to secure a memorable win in Lenzerheide (Switzerland) in 2019.
+The Swede overcame a first-lap crash to reel in a lead group including Neff and France's Pauline Ferrand-Prévot (multi-UCI World Champion and who would go on to win the Olympics in 2024) and solo to the line.

 Two years later, Lenzerheide was also the venue for a commanding victory for Evie Richards.
 The Briton won her first UCI World Cup race soon after being crowned UCI World Champion.